-My research in Aboriginal Northern Australia proceeds in two, related domains that bring together my interests in media, mobility, and the close ethnography of an urbanising Northern Territory.
+My research in Aboriginal Northern Australia proceeds in two, related domains that bring together my interests in music, media, and the close ethnography of an urbanising Northern Territory.
 The first looks to the tremendous successes of Aboriginal media production in order to understand its ramifications across Australia’s north.
-In privileging audio media in much of this work I seek to analyze the power of media as an everyday presence in Aboriginal lives and to relate this to both enduring and historically emergent understandings of relatedness and of mediation itself.
-My research thus explores Indigenous filmic and audio media making as a political practice while seeking to keep in sight the broader ontological entailments of media forms and technologies in the everyday lives of my interlocutors.
+In privileging music and sound in this work I seek to analyze the power of audio media as an everyday presence in Aboriginal lives and to relate this to both enduring and historically emergent understandings of relatedness and of mediation itself.
+My research thus explores Indigenous filmic and audio media making as a political practice while seeking to keep in sight the broader ontological entailments of media forms and music technologies in the everyday lives of my interlocutors.
 These closely knit endeavors provide the focus for my first monograph, The Voice and its Doubles (2016), and continue to animate my ongoing research and writing.

 My newest ethnographic research interests focus on the amplification of indigenous urbanization in the Northern Territory and the predicaments and ironies of displacement and dispersal it entails.
-Attentive to the novel forms of intra-Indigenous relationship this has entailed, and to related aspects of urban fire ecology and Indigenous mobility, the project uses photography, film, and sound recording to produce a shared anthropology of urban Darwin.
+Attentive to the novel forms of intra-Indigenous relationship this has entailed and to related aspects of urban fire regimes and Indigenous mobility, the project uses photography, film, and sound recording to produce a shared anthropology of urban Darwin.
 The project is funded by the National Science Foundation's Cultural Anthropology Program.

 In addition to work in Northern Australia I have conducted research in New York City and Peru, and in 2001 produced an ethnographic documentary under the auspices of the Program in Culture and Media titled "A Cat in a Sack," focused on the performance practice of New York's Hungry March Band.

 Books and edited collections: